 I was floored.
-I couldn’t believe she failed her interview so badly.
+I couldn’t believe her interview failure was so extreme.
 She passed our competency assessment and CRA interview questions with flying colors.
-She was incredibly ‘buttoned up’ when interviewing with our internal team, gracefully walking that fine line of being both personable and professional throughout her multiple interviews with us.
+She was incredibly ‘buttoned up’ when interviewing with our internal team.
+She was also able to gracefully walk that fine line of being both personable and professional throughout her multiple interviews with us.
 Her tenures were excellent and her references were glowing.
 I was sure that she would be a perfect fit for the client.

 But no…the Sponsor was extremely unimpressed.
 So what happened?
-Was her CRA Interview ‘Fail’ avoidable?
+Was her CRA interview failure avoidable?
 Did we miss something when preparing her for a discussion about the client’s project?
 And a better question…was there a way to recover?

 Maybe.
 Let’s share some tactics you may want to use in order to recover a blunder when going through the CRA interview process.

 How to Recover During the CRA Interview Failure

 The typical interview blunders we see include simple things like arriving too late or early, wearing inappropriate attire, not having your mobile phone turned off during the interview, not having completed a thorough research on the company…and talking too much.

 While we have seen hundreds of ways CRAs flunk their interviews (including one who had an extremely inappropriate piece of art hanging behind him during a video interview), the number one interview blunder we see in the interview process is that the CRA candidate is rambling.
 Maybe it is nervous energy.
 Maybe the CRA interview questions aren’t clear or was misunderstood.
 Maybe the answer to a particular interview question isn’t surfacing quick enough and the candidate is stalling.
 The root cause of the ‘ramble’ isn’t as important as the impression the babbling will make to the interviewer.